Last updated on 2026-05-22

 Program structure

-- Experience in food safety and sanitation practices.
+- Food safety and sanitation practices

-- Menu development and recipe standardization.
+- Menu development and recipe standardization

-- Cultural competency and kitchen operations.
+- Cultural competency in food preparation

 Featured Experiences